tornadoweb/tornado/website/sphinx/releases/next.rst

 * On python 3.2+, methods that take an ``ssl_options`` argument (on `SSLIOStream`, `TCPServer`, and `HTTPServer`) now accept either a dictionary of options or an `ssl.SSLContext` object.
+* `IOStream.connect` now has an optional ``server_hostname`` argument
+  which will be used for SSL certificate validation when applicable.
+  Additionally, when supported (on Python 3.2+), this hostname will be sent via SNI (and this is supported by `tornado.simple_httpclient`)